sebh0602/semuncia_old/docs/ideas.md

 * Different tabs/accounts/folders/budgets
 * Search through transactions
 * Scheduled transactions
+* Make it duo/multi-lingual with all the strings saved in a separate JSON file

 ## features (back-end)
 In this case, back-end refers to anything an average user wouldn't need to